A Semester in Urbino, Italy

 Explore mobile photography as you experience Italy the way the Italians do.

-In the spring of 2022 Iowa State University will offer, for the fourth time, a spring semester in cooperation with the University of Urbino in Urbino, Italy.
+In the spring of 2024 Iowa State University will offer, for the fifth time, a spring semester in cooperation with the University of Urbino in Urbino, Italy.
 Associate Professor Deni Chamberlin leads this LAS Study Abroad program, which is open to all majors who meet the prerequisites.

 You’ll attend classes that focus on topics such as Renaissance art history and literature, take an intensive Italian language course and study photojournalism with a focus on mobile phone image making.
 Classes will take place in the historic city center but many class sessions will also take place outside of the traditional classroom, including trips to Florence, Siena, Rome and other towns closer to Urbino.
 In your free time, you’ll also have the opportunity to travel to other destinations in Italy and beyond.